 What should someone do if they think they've found a snakehead fish?

 Before going fishing, anglers should familiarize themselves with the fish species found in Virginia.
 There are several native species including bowfin, lamprey, and American eel that look similar to the northern snakehead.
 For more information and assistance with learning the identifying differences between snakehead fish and native species, please see our "Do You Know The Difference?" information page.
 Any unusual fish needs to be reported to the Virginia Department of Game and Inland Fisheries.
 We have established a snakehead hotline that anglers can use to report snakehead fish (804-367-2925).
+There is also a new, easy-to-use web application for reporting observations which can be found here: http://dgif-virginia.maps.arcgis.com/home/index.html.
 Anglers are not required to report snakeheads nor are they required to kill them if caught, but the Department asks that the fish be reported and killed if possible.
 However, if an angler wishes to keep a legally caught northern snakehead, the fish must be killed to be in possession, and the angler must call the hotline and report the angler's last name, date of catch, location of catch and size.
 Kill the fish by:

 - removing the head,